yujnkm/CrowdPlayer/ReadMe.md

 This requirement applies if your work meets one or more of the following criteria:

 - Your research methodology relies on the **custom integration of ZED 2i body tracking** within the Unity-based Igloo SAR platform provided by this template.
+- Your methodology relies on the platform's custom spatial audio system, which routes audio directly from Unity and bypasses the main projection PC (the computer running the Igloo Engine).
 - This software platform serves as the **primary tool** for user interaction or environment rendering in your study/ project.
 - The use of this pre-built platform allowed you to **bypass the significant software development, hardware integration, and calibration effort** required to create a comparable system from scratch.